georgesittas/minihaskell-compiler/README.md

 ### Issues

-The [test suite](https://github.com/GeorgeSittas/minihaskell-compiler/tree/main/tests) is certainly not exhaustive, so please condider [creating an issue](https://github.com/GeorgeSittas/minihaskell-compiler/issues/new) if you find a bug.
+The [test suite](https://github.com/GeorgeSittas/minihaskell-compiler/tree/main/tests) is certainly not exhaustive, so please consider [creating an issue](https://github.com/GeorgeSittas/minihaskell-compiler/issues/new) if you find a bug.